trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > It is recommended to disable any modules which are not required as this will minimize the risk of any potential attacks by limiting the operations allowed by the web server.

+  > The best way to disable unused modules you should use the `configure` option during installation.

 ###### Example